biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

           usetimetolivedefault:  '1'
           nonpersistentqos:      'Exactly-Once'

-###wls_foreign_server
+### wls_foreign_server

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name
+it needs wls_setting and when identifier is not provided it will use the 'default', title must also contain the jms module name

 or use puppet resource wls_foreign_server